Pushpa Lal Shrestha: Career

 Lal played a large role in the early years of the Communist Party.
 The party split in 1962.
-He followed the radical sector led by Tulsi Lal Amatya in forming a separate Communist Party.
+He followed the radical faction led by Tulsi Lal Amatya in forming a separate Communist Party.
 Its 3rd congress in 1962 declared that Tulsi Lal and Pushpa Lal would share the central leadership responsibilities.
 In 1968, as the Sino-Soviet split intensified, the power-sharing agreement with Tulsi Lal Amatya was failing.
 Pushpa left with a largely Maoist contingent to form the Communist Party of Nepal (Pushpa Lal).
 He remained its leader until his death in 1978.
 He became an inspiration for other Communists, such as Prachanda.
 Pushpa Lal was married to Sahana Pradhan (1927–2014), who became leader of the party from 1986.

 Pushpalal Memorial College

 Pushpalal memorial college is a private college in Kathmandu valley.
 It was founded by the late Pushpalal Shrestha.
 Beginning with academic year 1973 – 1974, it hosted a science faculty along with programs on humanities, education and management.